-In recent years, deep learning methods have taken dominant positions in various vision tasks due to their powerful capability to learn high-level semantic features~\cite{minaee2021image},~\cite{chen2022recent}.
-Specifically, in the medical image segmentation domain, {\tt U-Net}~\cite{ronneberger2015u} and its variants~\cite{zhou2019unet++},~\cite{schlemper2019attention},~\cite{huang2024mosformer} have gained widespread adoption, demonstrating remarkable success across different imaging modalities.
-Innovations based on {\tt U-Net} have aimed to further enhance vessel segmentation performances through various methods, including designing attention modules~\cite{li2020cau},~\cite{mou2021cs2}, exploiting full-resolution learning~\cite{liu2022full}, and integrating transformers~\cite{li2023global}.
-Despite these advancements, current methods have not fully addressed challenges highlighted in Fig.~\ref{fig:challenges}, resulting in suboptimal results.
-For example, {\tt CAU-net}~\cite{li2020cau} utilizes a channel attention mechanism to learn channel-wise dependencies and minimizes interference, yet it struggles to accurately classify vessel structures in images with low SNR.
-Transformers~\cite{dosovitskiy2020image} offer advantages in capturing long-range vessel dependencies, which is beneficial for identifying vessel structures in low SNR images~\cite{li2023global}.
-However, their image partitioning strategies~\cite{dosovitskiy2020image},~\cite{liu2021swin} may disrupt vessel continuity, adversely affecting precise identifications of small or slender vessels.
+In recent years, deep learning methods have played a dominant role in various vision tasks due to their powerful ability to learn high-level semantic features~\cite{minaee2021image},~\cite{chen2022recent},~\cite{xiao2026reason}.
+Specifically, in the medical image segmentation domain, UNet~\cite{ronneberger2015u} and its variants~\cite{zhou2019unet++},~\cite{schlemper2019attention},~\cite{huang2026mosformer} have gained widespread adoption, demonstrating remarkable success across different imaging modalities.
+Innovations based on UNet have aimed to further enhance vessel segmentation performance through various methods, including designing attention modules~\cite{li2020cau},~\cite{mou2021cs2}, exploiting full-resolution learning~\cite{liu2022full}, and integrating transformers~\cite{li2023global}.
+Despite these advancements, current methods have not fully addressed the challenges highlighted in Fig.~\ref{fig:challenges}, resulting in suboptimal performance.
+For example, CAU-net~\cite{li2020cau} utilizes a channel attention mechanism to learn channel-wise dependencies and mitigate interference, yet it struggles to accurately classify vessel structures in low-SNR images.
+Transformers~\cite{dosovitskiy2020image} offer advantages in capturing long-range vessel dependencies, which is beneficial for identifying vessel structures in low-SNR images~\cite{li2023global}.
+However, their image partitioning strategies~\cite{dosovitskiy2020image},~\cite{liu2021swin} may disrupt vessel continuity, adversely affecting precise identification of small or slender vessels.